caedm/cabs/agent/README.md

 If something doesn't work, you can test it out by running `cabsagentsvc.exe debug` from a command prompt in the `C:\Program Files\CABS\Agent` directory.
 You may have to run `cabsagentsvc.exe stop` first if the service is already running.

+## Troubleshooting
+On Windows, the logs are stored in the Local System user's APPDATA folder.
+This folder could be 'C:\Windows\System32\config\systemprofile\AppData\Roaming`.